 • to comply with court orders and exercises and/or defend our legal rights

-• record and monitor your use of our websites or our other online services for our business purposes which may include analysis of usage, measurement of site performance and generation of marketing reports
+• to record and monitor your use of our websites or our other online services for our business purposes which may include analysis of usage, measurement of site performance and generation of marketing reports

-• use it for our legitimate business interests, such as undertaking business research and analysis, managing the operation of our websites and our business
+• to use it for our legitimate business interests, such as undertaking business research and analysis, managing the operation of our websites and our business

-• to look into any complaints or queries you may have
+• to look into any complaints or queries you may have.

-• Third party agents/suppliers or contractors, bound by obligations of confidentiality, in connection with the processing of your personal information for the purposes described in this Policy.
+• Third-party agents/suppliers or contractors, bound by obligations of confidentiality, in connection with the processing of your personal information for the purposes described in this Policy.
 This may include, but is not limited to, IT and communications service providers.

 • Third parties relevant to the services that we provide.
 This may include, but is not limited to, counterparties to transactions or litigation, other professional service providers, regulators, authorities, governmental institutions and stock exchanges.

-• To the extent required by law, regulation or court order, for example, if we are under a duty to disclose your personal information in order to comply with any legal obligation.
-Where we transfer your personal information outside Europe, we will ensure that it is protected and transferred in a manner consistent with legal requirements applicable to the information.
-This can be done in a number of different ways, for instance:
+To the extent required by law, regulation or court order, for example, if we are under a duty to disclose your personal information in order to comply with any legal obligation.

 • the country to which we send the personal information may be approved by the European Commission